-The snow has melted, and the sun is high, which means it’s time to do your favorite outdoor activities!
-When looking for a place to hike, you might want to consider one of over four hundred national parks to choose from all over the United States.
-Safety, however, is something that cannot be stressed enough.
+The snow has melted and the sun is high, which means it’s time to do your favorite outdoor activities!
+When looking for a place to hike, you might want to consider 1 of over 400 national parks to choose from all over the United States.
+But before you start planning the trails, plan your safety first.

 Hiking is an excellent type of exercise that benefits your body both physically and mentally.
 But there are several things to consider before you set out for the day or longer when you are hiking.

 Stretch before you get moving

 Just like any other form of strenuous activity or exercise, it is necessary to prepare your body.
 Warming up before beginning your hike allows for flexibility in the muscles and allows for a larger range of movement.
 By doing some general stretching exercises, you can reduce the risk of possible injury to your muscles, tendons, and ligaments that are used in the process of hiking.

 When you think of someone warming up, you might think of an athlete preparing for a game or a runner preparing for a meet.
 However, when you hike; you use more muscles than you can imagine.
 It is not just for feet, legs, and hips that are getting a workout, but your core muscles are at work as well to keep you upright and balanced.
 A recent study has shown that general stretching not only prepares you to begin your hike but is thought to “reduce passive stiffness and increase range of movement” while hiking.
 Warming up is a way to gradually introduce the body to the activity without shocking it, which often results in injury.

 Don’t put too much weight on your back

 A backpack that is too heavy for your body frame or your level of expertise can result in a lower back injury or knee injury.
 It is always a good idea to use gear that is made for hiking and to pack as light as possible.
 Always pack just the essentials, especially if you are going a shorter distance.